 Permies

-Permies is a permaculture and homesteading resource Most folks that come to Permies is interested in our permaculture and homesteading community.
+Permies is a permaculture and homesteading resource.
+Most folks that come to Permies are interested in the permaculture and homesteading community.

 Regeneration: Localization